City-of-Helsinki/drupal-module-helfi-api-base/documentation/sentry-errors.md

 ### Rate limiting

-Add an error to the rate limiting array to reduce the amount of errors sent to sentry.
+Add an error to the sampleRate -array to reduce the amount of errors sent to sentry.